Gabriel10Velloso/pencil-project/README.md

 - Use it at full screen for best experience

 ## Error Handling
+- After resizing screen, refresh to have best experience

 ## Potential Enhancements
 - Add functions to select custom objects or upload images